 Salt and pepper to taste

-The night before, put the ½ cup chickpeas in a large bowl and cover them with cold water at least twice their volume.
-Leave to soak overnight.
+The night before hummus time, place ½ cup chickpeas with ½ teaspoon baking soda in a large bowl and cover them with cold water at least twice their volume.
+Soak overnight.
+The chickpeas will double in volume.

-The next day, drain the chickpeas.
-Put them in a medium saucepan with baking soda and cook for three minutes, stirring constantly.
-Add water and bring to a boil.
-Skim off any foam, and cook for 20-40 minutes until they are very tender but not total mush.
+The next day, drain and rinse the chickpeas and put them in a large pot with ½ teaspoon baking soda and cook for three minutes, constantly stirring.
+Add cold water to cover the chickpeas by at least 3 inches and bring to a boil.
+Skim off foam and cook for 1 hour until chickpeas are very tender and falling apart.

 Then, roast the peppers.
 Place an oven rack so it is close to the broiler and then turn the broiler on.
 Slice the peppers into four pieces to remove the core.
 Put pepper slices skin side up on a foil lined baking sheet.
 Broil for 5-10 minutes until peppers are well charred.